si618/pi-time/readme.md

 #### Design

-Pi-time is built upon the [Crossbar.io](http://crossbar.io/) platform, which uses [WebSockets](http://tools.ietf.org/html/rfc6455) and [WAMP](http://wamp.ws).
-A crossbar application (TODO: link to laptimer) is used as the application and web server, pushing out notifications of events in near real-time as they are received from sensors ((TODO: link to sensor)) which are separate crossbar applications, or users from a web browser or mobile app.
+Pi-time is built upon the [Crossbar](http://crossbar.io/) platform, which uses [WebSockets](http://tools.ietf.org/html/rfc6455) and [WAMP](http://wamp.ws).
+A crossbar application is used as the application and web [server](https://github.com/si618/pi-time/tree/master/pi_time/laptimer), pushing out notifications of events in near real-time as they are received from [sensors](https://github.com/si618/pi-time/tree/master/pi_time/sensor) which are separate crossbar applications, or users from a web browser or mobile app.
 A single Raspberry Pi can be used to run both the laptimer server and sensor application, although the design allows for multiple sensors to be connected.

 #### Requirements